teddyjfpender/tstwo/README.md

 ## 🌟 About

 TStwo is a TypeScript port of the [Stwo](https://github.com/starkware-libs/stwo) project, built as a Bun monorepo.
-The project is still under heavy development and is not yet production ready.
+The project is still under heavy development by AI Agents.

 ## 🚀 Key Features